kaustubhagarwal/DL-Final-Project/VoiceCloning/README.md

 - f (same as previous snippet): This argument is a flag (type bool).
 When set to True, it instructs the script to not load any previously saved model state and start training from scratch, even if a model with the same run_id exists.

 #### iii) Synthesizer
-You can run synthesizer_train.py with the following optional parameters
+You can run synthesizer_train.py with the following parameters
 - run_id (required): This argument (type str) is the same as before.
 It specifies a name for the current training run, used for organization, output storage, and potentially resuming training.
 - syn_dir (required): This argument (type Path) differs from the previous snippets.
 Here, it's a required argument that specifies the path to the synthesizer directory.
 This directory is expected to contain the ground truth data for training, such as mel spectrograms, audio waveforms (wavs), and embeddings.
 - m (same as previous snippet): This argument (type Path) allows specifying the root directory for storing all trained models.
 By default, it's set to "saved_models".
 A subdirectory named after run_id will be created within this directory to store the specific model weights and logs.